dataforseo/JavaClient/api/SerpApi.md

 ‌ The ‘Tasks Ready’ endpoint is designed to provide you with the list of completed tasks, which haven’t been collected yet.
 If you use the Standard method without specifying the postback_url, you can receive the list of id for all completed tasks using this endpoint.
-Then, you can collect the results using the ‘Task GET’ endpoint. for more info please visit &#39;https://docs.dataforseo.com/v3/serp/google/images/tasks_ready/?bash&#39;
+Then, you can collect the results using the ‘Task GET’ endpoint.
+Learn more about task completion and obtaining a list of completed tasks in this help center article. for more info please visit &#39;https://docs.dataforseo.com/v3/serp/google/images/tasks_ready/?bash&#39;

 ### Example
 ```java